ervandew/eclim/src/doc/content/vim/java/webxml/validate.rst

 formed.

-If you do not want your web.xml files validated automatically when saved, you can set the :ref:`g:EclimWebXmlValidate <g:eclimwebxmlvalidate>` variable described in the configuration section below.
+If you do not want your web.xml files validated automatically when saved, you can set the :ref:`g:EclimWebXmlValidate` variable described in the configuration section below.

 .. _\:Validate: